Twipped/InterviewThis/InterviewThis.md

 - Do you use open source libraries, and are you aware of the licensing on those libraries?

-##PHP
+### PHP

+- What frameworks or platforms do you utilize most?
+ZEND, Cake, Symfony, Wordpress, Joomla?

-- Do you use a public framework or is it an in-house environment?
+- Do you use third-party template engines such as Twig or Smarty?

-- Do you use PHP driven html templates, or a third-party template engine such as Smarty or Twig?
+- Do you utilize a particular package management tool, such as Composer or Phing?

+- What debugging and testing tools do you use?
+PHPUnit, Xdebug?

+### JavaScript

-- Do you use Composer?
+- Do you write vanilla JavaScript use a framework helper or Coffeescript?

-##JavaScript

-- jQuery, Prototype, Underscore, Zepto, Dojo, or other?
+- Are there JavaScript libraries you find yourself utilizing frequently? jQuery, Node.js, Backbone, etc.

-- Do you use a templating engine, such as Mustache or Handlebars?
+- Do you use a templating engine such as Mustache or Handlebars?

-- Coffeescript?
-(If yes, is it required?)

 - Does your code follow Crockford code conventions?
   - Semicolons?
   - camelCase variables?

-##Developer Coordination
+### Developer Coordination

-- How many developers do you currently have?

-- How large are your teams?
+- Can you provide a high level overview of your development teams?

-- How frequently do team members find themselves in meetings?
+- How much time and at what frequency do team members find themselves in meetings?

-- Do your developers pair program on a regular basis?
+- Who manages team schedules, deadlines, etc?

-- Do you have a methodology for project management (Agile, scrum, etc?)
+- Do you follow a project management methodology, such as Agile, Scrum, Waterfall, etc?

+- Do you use project management software such as JIRA, Basecamp, Redmine, Bugzilla, etc?

 - Do your developers use screen sharing or collaborative coding tools?

-- Are teams seated together?

-- Do teams have isolated areas from the rest of the staff / other teams?

-##Culture
+- Do you have a realtime team chat setup, such as IRC, HipChat, or Jabber?
+Do your developers actively use it?

+### Design & UIx

+- Is your design in-house or outsourced?
+If in-house, could you describe that team?

+- Is there clear internal separation between front and back end teams and roles, or do the two cross over into each other?

+- Do you write vanilla CSS or transcompile from LESS, SASS, Compass, etc?

+- What is your minimum supported version of IE?

+### Culture

-- What would my role at the company be?
+- What would my official role for the company be?

-- Where would I be inserting into the organization?

-- Am I allowed to take my work home with me?
+- What department does this role serve and who would I report to?

+- What are developer working environments like?
+Isolated, quiet, walled, open-air, etc.

+- How do you work to foster continued growth?
+Code review, pair programming, etc?

-- Am I expected to take my work home with me?
+- Am I expected [or allowed] to take work home?

-- What are the expectations with regards to hours worked, deadlines, and overtime?

-- How much vacation time do you provide?
-How much lead time is expected on vacation requests?

-- Open office, personal offices or cubicles?

-- Is there a dress code?

-- What relationship does your dev department have with your sales department?
-Who sets the deadlines?

-- Does the company provide snacks and/or drinks?

-- What are your expectations productive hours a developer will have per day?

-##Company
+- How do people in your office dress?
+Formal, casual?

+- Who does your company's sales?

+- What do people commonly do for lunch?

+### Company

-- How many non-developer staff members does the company have?
+- How many developers work at your company [vs. non-development staff]?

 - Who is your healthcare provider?